YaleSpinup/minion/README.md

 ### service

-A service runner job executes an action on an service.
+A service runner job executes an action on a container service.
 Currently supported action is `scale`.

 #### example service job